fluencelabs/cli/cli/docs/commands/README.md

       --off-aqua-logs                              Turns off logs from Console.print in aqua and from IPFS service --particle-id                                Print particle ids when running Fluence js-client --priv-key=<private-key>                     !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure.
-On local network
+On local env
-                                                   0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
+                                                   0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 is
-                                                   key will be used by default
-      --relay=<multiaddress>                       Relay for Fluence js-client to connect to --tracing                                    Compile aqua in tracing mode (for debugging purposes) --ttl=<milliseconds>                         [default: 15000] Particle Time To Live since 'now'.
+                                                   used by default when CLI is used in non-interactive mode --relay=<multiaddress>                       Relay for Fluence js-client to connect to --tracing                                    Compile aqua in tracing mode (for debugging purposes) --ttl=<milliseconds>                         [default: 15000] Particle Time To Live since 'now'.
 After that,